 The push to vote 'uncommitted' to Biden in Michigan exceeds goal

-President Biden might have won the Michigan Democratic primary, but for some voters who disapprove of his handling of Israel's war in Gaza, tonight was about sending a strong message: Change course or lose votes in the general election.
+President Biden might have won the Michigan Democratic primary, but for some voters who disapprove of his handling of Israel's war in Gaza, Tuesday night was about sending a strong message: Change course or lose votes in the general election.

-As of 10:15 p.m.
-ET, more than 30,000 votes for the uncommitted option on the Democratic ballot have been counted, according to results reported by The Associated Press.
-Notably, Wayne County, where a significant portion of the organizing has been, has reported less than 1% of the results.
+As of 5:00 am ET Wednesday, more than 100,000 votes for the uncommitted option on the Democratic ballot have been counted, according to results reported by The Associated Press.

+Biden maintains more than 80% of the total vote with nearly 618,000 votes.

-Listen to Michigan, a campaign started and spearheaded by predominantly younger Arab and Muslim organizers from Southeast Michigan, led a push for Democrats to vote uncommitted in the primary as a protest vote.
+Listen to Michigan, a campaign started and spearheaded by predominantly younger Arab and Muslim organizers, led a push for Democrats to vote uncommitted in the primary as a protest vote.

 They're urging Biden to call for an immediate and permanent cease-fire in Gaza and stop sending U.S. aid to Israel.
 It comes nearly five months after the Oct.
 7 attack by Hamas on Israel that killed 1,200 people.
 Since then, almost 30,000 people in Gaza have been killed.